 For all non-negative matrix $A \in M_{r}(\bR)$ and all $z \in \cPr$, we define $A z$ to be the normalized image of $z$ (identified with a vector in $\bR^{r}$) that makes it a probability vector, provided $A z \neq 0$.
 The latter case will not be an issue: condition \eqref{eq:condition_imprimitive} implies in particular that matrices $M_{x}$ have no zero row, and vectors of $\cPr$ have no zero coordinate so $M_{x} z$ is well defined for all $x \in X, z \in \cPr$.

 Since $Z_n$ is a Markov chain, the law of $V$ may depend on the starting state of $Z_{n}$.
-Hence it is natural to think of it as a colored measure (colors being here the states $x \in X$).
+Hence it is natural to think of it as a coloured measure (colours being here the states $x \in X$).